MrHR/FinalWork_01/README.md

 This project is a web based muliplatform, multiplayer game.
 The purpuse is to escape from a room by solving puzzels.
 The game is played together with multiple players using their smartphones as controllers.
-The game board will be displayed on another device, preferably a larger one like a tablet/computer or tv.
+The game board will be displayed on another device, preferably a larger one.